 LBP is an important new concept allowing more direct comparison between revascularization approaches in CLTI.
 Estimating LBP after surgical or endovascular intervention is central to the development of EBR (Section 6).
-The writing group defined three GLASS stages based on the likelihood of immediate technical failure (ITF) and 1-year LBP after endovascular intervention of the selected TAP.
+The writing group defined three GLASS stages based on the likelihood of immediate technical failure (ITF)347 and 1-year LBP after endovascular intervention of the selected TAP.
 GLASS stages for the limb thus reflect a gradient of infrainguinal disease complexity:

-- Stage I: low-complexity disease: expected ITF < 10% and 1-year LBP > 70% - Stage II: intermediate-complexity disease: expected ITF < 20% and 1-year LBP 50% to 70% - Stage III: high-complexity disease: expected ITF > 20%; or 1-year LBP < 50%
+- Stage II: intermediate-complexity disease: expected ITF < 20% and 1-year LBP 50% to 70%